erikfelix/group_project/Mini_Group_Assignment.md

 We have also thought of some possible deliverables:

 For each station:
--Total immigrant population in a 5-mile radius in 2010
+-Total immigrant population in a half-mile radius in 2010
--Total immigrant population in a 5-mile radius 2019
+-Total immigrant population in a half-mile radius 2019
--Percentage change in a 5-mile radius
+-Percentage change in a half-mile radius

 For the City of Los Angeles:
 -Percentage change of immigrant population between 2010 and 2019